 Performance Improvement Project (PIP) Description Department/Committee Oversight Status Key Accomplishments SA ASAM Expansion Optum Idaho uses American Society of Addiction Medicine (ASAM) criteria related to SUDS services.
 However, due to a National project there is an opportunity to align with the broader effort within Optum, to better incorporate ASAM into key operations, policies and processes.
 The goal is to align with the efforts of the ASAM project within Optum, adapting to Idaho Behavioral Health Plan (IBHP) specific requirements, as needed.
 Project initiatives will be addressed through modification of key documents (policies, clinical documents, job aids, etc.), staff training, and provider materials (Provider Manual, alerts).
 The timeframe established for this project is January 31, 2019.
-Compliance Green Finalizing Project Plan.
-Identified impacts which will determine project deliverables and tasks.
-Appointment Reminder Program This project to add additional hospitals to the program, beginning in September, 2017.
+Compliance Green Training plan communicated to internal staff.
+Provider notification finalized, sent for approval.
+Appointment Reminder Program (ARP) This project to add additional hospitals to the program, beginning in September, 2017.
 The first step will be to gain all necessary formal approvals, as outlined in the milestones.
 The training deck will be updated to include information about the program and process.
 It will be presented to the designated hospitals as an introduction to the ARP.
 Hospitals will be trained on the ARP process.
 Hospital staff will be responsible to engage members in ARP.
 ClientTell is the vendor that will provide reminder calls/texts to members.
 Optum's Discharge Coordination team will continue to work with the Optum Idaho reporting team on ongoing monitoring efforts utilizing established methods.
 Data will be compiled monthly and will available to all stakeholders.
-Clinical & Services Advisory Committee Green Received final training documents.
+Clinical & Services Advisory Committee Green Script changes for voicemail messages have been changed.
 Scheduled hospital trainings.

 Performance Improvement Project (PIP) Description Department/Committee Oversight Status Key Accomplishments UM Clinical Review Documentation The goal of the project is to streamline the utilization management (UM) clinical review process.
 This project aims to improve communication and collaboration between the Care Advocates (CA) and Peer Reviewers and to improve member facing documentation.
-Clinical & Services Advisory Committee Green Adverse Benefit Determination (ABD) letter for Skills Building/CBRS created and approved.
+Clinical & Services Advisory Committee Green Adverse Benefit Determination (ABD) letter for all services created and approved.
 Peer Review and Care Advocate review templates created and approved.
 Education and training completed.
-Began to incorporate all Utilization Management reviewed services into the new template.